Approach

 You keep

-your workflow live in the model, no manual entry
+your workflow live in the model, without duplicate work

 Build